AWegnerGitHub/awegnergithub.github.io-content/2015_03_12_zephyr-the-bot-that-watches-for-low-quality-vote-requests.md

 The problem with these is that the requests are only seen by users active in the specific room where it was posted.
 Other users across the network miss the request. **[Zephyr][4]** was built to resolve this problem.
 Zephyr monitors several rooms where these types of requests are frequent.
-These requests all all posted into a single [chat room][5].
+These requests are all posted into a single [chat room][5].
 This provides users with a single room to monitor to see requests for multiple questions and sites across the network.

 Here is an example of what Zephyr's chat activity looks like during a spam wave: